 - Communicate challenges and successes related to implementing the technical specifications; and

 - Identify gaps in technical specifications and suggest improvements.

-As part of the project, ONC developed and pilot-tested an HL7 FHIR-based implementation specification in three pilot organizations.
-The organizations tested it in different environments, for different use cases and provided feedback to continue refinement of the specification.
-Download the ONC PRO Project and Implementation Guide Webinar presentation [PDF - 2.7 MB] to learn more.
+As part of the project, ONC developed and pilot-tested an implementation specification based on Health Level Seven International® (HL7®) Fast Healthcare Interoperability Resources® (FHIR®) in two organizations.
+The organizations tested the specification in different environments for different use cases and provided feedback to continue refinement of the specification.